fmcfall/robot-controller/README.md

 - tests:
   - implementations of all filters
   - test files used for the results
+  - implementation of robot control using ArUco UKF method
 - old tests:
   - individual filter testing files
 - aruco:
   - aruco generation and detection scripts
+- simulation:
+  - UR5 simulation using ArUco UKF method

 The video of the code running using micromanipulator is found at: https://youtu.be/066_cpsxXQU